 We use the term ‘university’ loosely as you can take higher education (HE) courses at a range of institutions, not just at universities; colleges of HE, music conservatoires, land-based colleges, business schools, certain further education colleges and other providers can all offer HE-level courses, sometimes in collaboration with a university.

 Going to university will give you a chance to study a subject in depth and there are thousands of courses to choose from.
 You can take a subject you’ve already studied, do a completely new one, or learn more than one.

 Most degree courses take three years or four years in Scotland.
 Certain courses, such as those that include a year overseas, sandwich programmes (that offer an industrial placement), integrated master’s courses or those that include a foundation programme, take a year, or possibly two years, longer.

 Apart from bachelor’s degrees, there are other types of HE qualifications.
 Foundation degree and Higher National courses, for instance, are work-related programmes that usually take two years full time.
-Entry requirements are flexible and you can usually ‘top up’ to a bachelor’s degree with extra study.
+Entry requirements are flexible and you can usually ‘top up’ to a bachelor’s degree with one year of extra study.